SAP/fundamental/docs/pages/layouts/application-layout.md

 ## Application Overlay
 {: .docs-header-h2}

-You can utilize the '.fd-overlay' to block out the UI when a is open and the user needs to take an action in order to move forward.
+You can use the `.fd-overlay` to block out the UI when a is open and the user needs to take an action in order to move forward.

+Then put inside other components like [modals](/components/modal.html).

 {% capture app-layout-no-sidebar %}
 <div class="fd-ui fd-ui--fundamental">